-Our skin, the body’s largest organ, comprises cells that require water to function optimally.
+Our skin, the body’s largest organ, is comprised of cells that require water to function optimally.
 Water assists in various cellular processes that keep our skin looking its best.
 When adequately hydrated, these cells can operate efficiently, leading to healthier and more resilient skin.

 Detoxifying the Body for Clearer Skin